IMGIITRoorkee/omniport-docs/docs/source/setting_up/omniport_docs.rst

 .. note::

-  You must have ``Python 3.8`` and ``pipenv`` installed before you can set up the documentation locally.
+  You must have ``pipenv`` installed before you can set up the documentation locally.
+The pinned dependencies are old enough to constrain the interpreter: they install on Python 3.8, which is what the published build uses, and on anything up to 3.11, but not beyond it.

 #.
 Install the project dependencies.

     .. code-block:: console

-        $ pipenv install --skip-lock
+        $ pipenv install

-   Omit the flag ``--skip-lock`` if you want the latest packages.
-Keep in mind that the project has been tested on the versions of the packages specified in the ``Pipfile.lock`` so its compatibilty with the latest packages might not be assured.
+   This installs the versions pinned in ``Pipfile.lock``, which are the ones the project has been tested on and the ones the published documentation is built from.
+Adding ``--skip-lock`` does the opposite, ignoring the lock file and resolving the latest release of each package instead, so compatibility is then not assured.
+Recent releases of ``pipenv`` have removed that flag altogether.

 #.
 Start the ``pipenv`` virtual environment via running the following command.
    Or you can prefix the commands for starting the server or for building docs